mathiasburger/fastapi-oidc/README.md

 ## Purpose

-Demonstrate how to use OIDC with PKCE with fastapi and angular.
+Demonstrate how to use OIDC with PKCE with keycloak, fastapi and angular.

-It builds solely upon OIDC certified dependencies.

 ## Setup